 await consumer.commit() # Commit to not retry

-In synchronous systems debugging is simple: look at stack trace.
-In event-driven — need special tools.
+In a synchronous system debugging is a stack trace.
+With events you need other tools.

 Metrics for event bus